jameshughes89/cs101/site/topics/car-rental/car-rental.rst

 * If/Else

 * Each of the individual topics may feel simple on their own
-* The difficult part tends to be when putting these topics together to solve complex problem
+* The difficult part tends to be when putting these topics together to solve complex problems

 Writing Bigger Programs